 Someone else from Goodreads said exactly how I feel about this book – the book feels like it’s written by someone with has a story to tell with no wonderous writing skill.
 They’re adequate… I guess, but the writing is definitely the lowest point of this book.

-This is where the publishing company should have stepped up and invested in old-school editing, and re-writes.
+This is where the publishing company should have stepped up and invested in old-school editing and re-writes.
 Sadly modern-day publishing houses can’t seem to see the value in investing in these things anymore.
-I guess that you don’t make the money on a book that you used to, but in the end, a book like this they had no problem investing big money in marketing, so they knew they were going to make great sales so why not go the extra mile?
+I guess that you don’t make money on a book that you used to, but in the end, in a book like this, they had no problem investing big money in marketing, so they knew they were going to make great sales, so why not go the extra mile?

 Is it a bad book?
 No, not really.
-It’s just not that great either which is really too bad because it had so much potential.
+It’s not that great either, which is too bad because it had so much potential.

 Still, have to admit it is without a doubt one of the best book trailers ever.
 Then again, considering that’s actually the author’s day job, it makes sense.